DrRobotmck/installfest_script/readme.md

 bash <(wget -qO- https://raw.githubusercontent.com/ga-instructors/installfest_script/version2/ubuntu-rubyonly)
 ```

-# Contributing to (or Editing) the Installfest Scripts
+# How do I Contribute to (or Edit) the Installfest Scripts?

 For specific rules about making contributions or how to structure Pull Requests, please read [CONTRIBUTING.md]().